Hena Rodríguez: Career

 In 1944 Rodríguez joined the faculty as a professor at the School of Fine Arts at the University of Los Andes.
 That same year, she held a solo exhibition at Bogotá's Hotel Granada.
 In 1945, she won the bronze medal for her wood carving Cabeza de Negra (Black woman's head) at the 4th Salon of Colombian Artists.
 The sculpture, owned by the Colombian National Museum, depicts a strong, proud negress, with sensual, fleshy lips.
 She founded the Museum of Impressions and Reproductions (Museo de Impresiones y Reproducciones) in the Teatro de Cristóbal Colón that same year.
 The museum featured portraits and sculptures of great artists and her own works housed here included Manos de Nicanor Zabaleta (Hands of Nicanor Zabaleta), Manos de (niño) Roberto Benzi (Hands of the child Roberto Benzi, and Manos de Andrés Segovia (Hands of Andrés Segovia), among others.

 In 1954, she was one of the founders of the Women's University and became the director of the art section.
 The director of the University itself was the pianist Elvira Restrepo de Durana.
 The idea of the Arts Workshops were to give upper-class women instruction in the fine arts to free them from the strict social customs which required that must be chaperoned, were barred from university, and incapable of intellectual conversation.
 The courses, first held in the laundry of a former women's prison and a women's mental asylum, followed a curricula of three years of fine arts academic work with an additional two years of independent study and practical application.
-Rodríguez was the first dean of the Faculty of Arts when the program was incorporated into the University of Los Andes.
+Rodríguez was the first dean of the Faculty of Arts when the program was incorporated into the University of Los Andes, serving from 1954 to 1958.
 In 1968, Rodríguez was forced to retire and was awarded the university's highest honor, the Chivo de Oro.